-IRA H. JONES (posthumous 1998): In Mattachine Midwest and other venues, for well over 20 years he was one of Chicago's most visible, energetic spokespersons for sexual-minority rights.
-He was a leader in the gay and lesbian activist and business communities, involved in Episcopal religious circles as an openly gay advocate, committed to racial justice, and a worker in Regular Democratic organizations.
+IRA H. JONES (posthumous 1998): For well more than 20 years, in Mattachine Midwest and other early venues, he was one of Chicago's most visible, energetic advocates for sexual-minority rights.
+He was a leader in the gay and lesbian activist and business communities, involved in Episcopal religious circles as an openly gay member, committed to racial justice, and a worker in Regular Democratic organizations.
 Born in Chehallis, Washington, in 1925, he died in Chicago of a heart attack in 1986 and was buried in his earlier hometown of Portland, Oregon.